Last updated on August 23rd, 2023 at 11:36 am

 After a quick pint at the Turf, you might want to meander back to the Bird & Baby or the quieter Lamb & Flag.

-You should find all of the places mentioned here on the Attraction Directory, with links to websites giving details of opening times and entrance fees.
+You should find all of the places mentioned here listed under Places to Visit, with links to websites giving details of opening times and entrance fees.